 Meal Time calm in The Chaos.

-Yet, even in the midst of harrowing, and even gruesome death, meal time must always be observed.
+Yet, even in the midst of the shooting, meal time must always be observed.
 As in all the books there is the Monday meal Bruno shares with his local, St. Denis friends.
 There are also meals at the Chateau, where Bruno lends his skills to the rather hapless Meghan, wife of rock star Rod McLeod.
+Bruno’s skills are such that he has no problems helping out in unfamiliar kitchens.

 Meals are also a place for Bruno to get to know better the people he meets in the course of an investigation.
 His abilities in the kitchen help take people off their guard and also allow him to observe suspects in a neutral setting.